GospelTrust/kairos-pt-603/content/_session/lesson-02.md

 6. Submission
    1. Memorize the definition of submission given by the author on page 44: “Submission is an openness to the Spirit-led counsel and correction of several others, while keeping a sense of personal responsibility for our own discernment of God’s voice within us.”

-      Submission is an openness to the Spirit-led counsel and correction of several others while keeping a sense of personal responsibility for our own discernment of God's voice within us.
+      <samp>Submission is an openness to the Spirit-led counsel and correction of several others while keeping a sense of personal responsibility for our own discernment of God's voice within us.</samp>

    2. Does this definition adjust your thinking concerning submission?
 Do you disagree with it in any way?
 If so, support your position.
 If you disagree with Virkler’s definition, state the meaning of submission that you would be willing to apply both to those to whom you submit and to those who submit to you.

-      No, this definition agrees with my sentiments; I don't have any disagreement.
+      <samp>No, this definition agrees with my sentiments; I don't have any disagreement.</samp>

    3. Would embracing this definition change the dynamics of any of your personal relationships?
 How?

-      Embracing this definition does not change any dynamic of my current relationships since it is a subset of my working definition of submission that spans cultural and generational contexts.
+      <samp>Embracing this definition does not change any dynamic of my current relationships since it is a subset of my working definition of submission that spans cultural and generational contexts.</samp>

 7. Other than your spouse, why would it be wise for your advisors to be of the same gender you are?

-   So you can speak frankly about things that are too sensitive and might be inappropriate for the opposite sex to hear.
+   <samp>So you can speak frankly about things that are too sensitive and might be inappropriate for the opposite sex to hear.</samp>

 8. What might prevent us from recognizing or embracing the counselors God has given us?

-   Lack of trust is a big part of accepting counselors.
+   <samp>Lack of trust is a big part of accepting counselors.</samp>

-   The other factor is cultural bias (in my tradition, one does not choose their counselors, it's the other way around).
+   <samp>The other factor is cultural bias (in my tradition, one does not choose their counselors, it's the other way around).</samp>

 9. During your journaling times this week, ask the Lord who He has given to you as your three spiritual advisors.
 Write them down.
 Approach them and ask if you can share your journaling with them.
 Get their agreement to this.
 Begin sharing (reading or emailing) your journaling with them.
 (Don’t paraphrase it; read it or email it.)
 Share your journaling with them at least 3-5 times over the next three weeks.
 Get confirmation that you are on the right track!
 Grow in faith!
 If you skip doing this, this course will not work for you!
 You must learn to use spiritual advisors!

-   Will do!
-Two have agreed to receive communications from me on regarding my journal entries for this class.
+   <samp>Will do!
+Two have agreed to receive communications from me on regarding my journal entries for this class.</samp>

 10. Mysticism

     1. State the author’s definition of “mysticism.” (p.
 59)

-       A belief in direct spirit encounter with God
+       <samp>A belief in direct spirit encounter with God</samp>

     2. Look up the word in a dictionary.
 Which definitions of “mysticism” would be an acceptable part of Christian theology?